 In Moyes' darkest hour at the Etihad Stadium back in September Rooney alone shone brightly, refusing to be cowed, and defiantly curling a superb free-kick beyond Joe Hart to deny his countryman a clean sheet.
 Against Chelsea, a week before the close of the transfer window, he delivered a performance of such startling single-mindedness and commitment that a visibly annoyed Jose Mourinho afterwards challenged him to publicly declare where his future lay.

 That question has still not been answered.
 Despite his insistence that he is happy working for Moyes and enjoying his football again, Rooney remains unwilling to open talks with United officials over an extension to his current contract, which expires in just over 18 months' time.
-And with every week that ticks by, the balance of power over his future shifts further away from United and towards his agent Paul Stretford.
+And with every week that ticks by, the balance of power over his future shifts further away from United and towards Paul Stretford.

 In the meantime though, Moyes must be credited for reviving a player with whom he parted bitterly at Everton and who had appeared to have exhausted the patience of United fans.
 For all the world-class names the Scot and Ed Woodward failed to secure in a chastening summer transfer window, they have regained a genuine top-drawer talent at the expense of nothing more than astute management.

 Rooney has also emerged as a leader off the field, questioning Arsenal's title credentials in the week leading up to this match and invoking the memory of the day United defeated Arsene Wenger's 'Invincibles' in October 2004 in the matchday programme to rally his team-mates and Old Trafford.
 These do not appear the words or actions of a man whose mind or heart are elsewhere.